daisyUI's 1853-line llms.txt shows what thorough AI preparation looks like

 11. For design decisions, use Refactoring UI book best practices

-daisyUI 5 class names are one of the following categories. these type names are only for reference and are not used in the actual code
+daisyUI 5 class names are one of the following categories.
+These type names are only for reference and are not used in the actual code

 - `component`: the required component class